datacarpentry/image-processing/episodes/01-image-basics.md

 First it is important to realize that images are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as pixels.
-Each pixel can be thought of as a single point of colored light.
+Each pixel can be thought of as a single square point of colored light.

 For example, consider this image of a maize seedling, with a square area designated by a red box: